ScatSat-1: Launch

 The satellite was launched on 26 September 2016, at 03:42 UTC, from the first launch pad (FLP) of Satish Dhawan Space Centre, Sriharikota (SHAR) and launched by the PSLV-C35 launch vehicle the first multi-burn technology used by ISRO.
 The microsatellites Alsat-1B, AlSat-2B and BlackSky Pathfinder-1, and nanosatellites AlSat-1N, NLS-19, PISat and Pratham were launched along with ScatSat-1.
 It has been the longest Polar Satellite Launch Vehicle (PSLV) mission until date.

 ScatSat-1 data

 ScatSat-1 data are made available to the public through via FTP from the Meteorological and Oceanographic Satellite Data Archive Center, an e-portal maintained by Space Application Centre, Indian Space Research Organisation (ISRO).

 Near-real time level two ocean wind vectors on a 25 / 50 km swath grid, based on the backscatter measurements of the ScatSat-1 are available through the e-portal of EUMETSAT.

 End of mission

-Data services of ScatSat-1 were discontinued after an irrecoverable TWTA instrument failure occurred on 28 February 2021.The spacecraft was decommissioned on 26 Sep 2024, exactly 8 years after its launch following electrical passivation.
-It wass de-orbited with 12 orbital manoeuvres.
+Data services of ScatSat-1 were discontinued after an irrecoverable TWTA instrument failure occurred on 28 February 2021.
+The spacecraft was decommissioned on 26 Sep 2024, exactly 8 years after its launch following electrical passivation.
+It was de-orbited with 12 orbital manoeuvres.